-I just updated several of my boxes to Debian 10, including one virtual server I have to build and update Docker images for CI purposes.
+I just updated several of my boxes to Debian 10 Buster, including one virtual server I have to build and update Docker images for CI purposes.

 Suddenly the containers for CentOS6 using

 centos:centos6 image refused to start for no reason.
-It doesn’t matter if I tried to run
+It didn’t matter if I tried to run

 bash (for example with